mxgrn/vocab/README.md

 - Each cards supports the following fields:
     - source - word/phrase to be translated
     - translation
-    - pronunciation (optional) - pronunciation in the learnt language
+    - transcription (optional) - transcription in the learnt language
     - examples (optional) - one or more examples that show possible usage of both cards (can include both languages).
-    The pronunciation, if provided, gets automatically prepended on the flipside of the card in Flashcards.The examples, if provided, get automatically apended on the flipside.
+    The transcription, if provided, gets automatically prepended on the flipside of the card in Flashcards.The examples, if provided, get automatically apended on the flipside.
 - Creation of a "reverse" card, where source and translation are swapped.
 To enable this feature, assign a reverse deck to any given deck first.

 ## Planned work